Ferndale Park Loop

 weather

-Around 6km of this walk is not usually affected by severe weather events (that would unexpectedly impact safety and navigation), whilst the remaining 790m is affected by storms that may impact your navigation and safety.
+This whole walk, 2.6km is not usually affected by severe weather events (that would unexpectedly impact safety and navigation).

 Infrastructure